peteroupc/peteroupc.github.io/random.md

 5. Is the resource an identifier identifies available to anyone who knows that identifier (even without being logged in or authorized in some way)?<sup>[**(34)**](#Note34)</sup>
 6. Do identifiers have to be memorable?

 Some applications may also care about "unique random" values.
 Generally, however, values that are both _unique_ and _random_ are impossible.
-Thus, applications that want "unique random" values have to either settle for numbers that merely "look random"; or check for or tolerate possible duplicates; or pair random numbers with unique ones.
+Thus, applications that want "unique random" values have to either settle for numbers that merely "look random"; or check for or tolerate possible duplicates; or pair randomly generated numbers with unique ones.

 If the application can settle for "random-looking" unique integers: